It’s a Journey, Not a Race: Embracing Growth’s Ups and Downs

 A friend of mine, Dyian, started her healing journey after a major breakup.
 She was journaling, going to therapy, eating healthy—the works.
 For a few months, she felt unstoppable.

-Then came a bad week: skipped therapy, binge-watched shows all night, missed meals, didn’t respond to texts, cried a lot.
+She skipped therapy, binge-watched shows all night, missed meals, didn’t respond to texts, and cried—a lot.

 But the truth is—she wasn’t back where she started.